gocd/developer.go.cd/source/INTRO.md

 ## GoCD Developer Documentation

-This documentation should allow you to setup your developement environment to work on the [codebase](https://github.com/gocd/gocd) for [GoCD](https://www.gocd.org), a free and open-source Continuous Delivery server.
+This documentation should allow you to setup your development environment to work on the [codebase](https://github.com/gocd/gocd) for [GoCD](https://www.gocd.org), a free and open-source Continuous Delivery server.

 ---